demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-sub-keys
 ***
-Enumerate subkeys of the specified registry key on the remote machine
+Enumerates the subkeys of the specified registry key on the remote machine.

 #### Base Command